|RIDEAU LAKES BIRDING GROUP

 Next outing for the Rideau Lakes Birding Group:

-On Thursday, March 30, the Rideau Lakes Birding Group will be exploring
+On Thursday, April 20, the Rideau Lakes Birding Group will be touring

-the Delta area.
-For more information contact Ethel
+the Lyndhurst area.
+For more information contact either Ethel

 Green at firstname.lastname@example.org